GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ## What is FIDO?

 This section provides a high level overview of the FIDO Alliance and what they provide.
 The FIDO Alliance is a non-profit industry association of technology vendors who publish MFA standards and test and certify vendor products.
-They’ve developed two standards.
+They’ve developed three specifications; Universal Two Factor (U2F), Universal Authentication Framework (UAF), and FIDO2.

 1. FIDO1 (Dec 2014)
-    1. Universal Two Factor (U2F) – Now called Client to Authenticator Protocol 1 (CTAP 1) is a simple protocol to bootstrap a username/password authentication with a 2nd factor over USB, Near Field Communication (NFC), or Bluetooth (BT) on supported operating systems and browsers.
+    1. U2F – Now called Client to Authenticator Protocol 1 (CTAP 1) is a simple protocol to bootstrap a username/password authentication with a 2nd factor over USB, Near Field Communication (NFC), or Bluetooth (BT) on supported operating systems and browsers.
-    2. Universal Authentication Framework (UAF) - This is a passwordless protocol designed for mobile applications.
+    2. UAF - This is a passwordless protocol designed for mobile applications.
 2. FIDO2 (Apr 2018)
     1. CTAP2 - Added mobile device support and a passwordless experience when used with WebAuthN.
     2. WebAuthN - A World Wide Web Consortium (W3C) standard for a set of javascript Application Programming Interfaces (API) to allow UAF and CTAP2 authentication to browsers through devices.